patipila/About-me/README.md

 I am a student of Computer Science and Econometrics (full-time studies).

-In the future I want to become a data engineer and develop my skills all the time.
+In the future I want to become a data analyst and develop my skills all the time.